MHenderson/homepage/content/blog/2014-06-06-processing-graph-streams/index.markdown

     }
     END { printf("%d nodes %d edges total\n", tot_n, tot_e) }

-If the above code is in a file called `gv` and that file is located in a folder on one of the paths in the `GPRPATH` environment variable then we can invoke it in by calling `gvpr` with the filename `gv` as the argument of the `-f` switch.
+If the above code is in a file called `gv` and that file is located in a folder on one of the paths in the `GPRPATH` environment variable then it can be invoked by calling `gvpr` and passing the filename `gv` as the argument of the `-f` option.

     $ cat gv/*.gv | gvpr -fgc
     46 nodes 69 edges %1